Computing Internships

 How can I prepare for interviews?

-Key Tips: Research the Host Organisation and their projects, prepare to speak about your experiences and skills that relate to the organisation's requirements stated in the job description.
+Key tips: research the Host Organisation and their projects, prepare to speak about your experiences and skills that relate to the organisation's requirements stated in the job description.
 Make sure you talk about both your technical skills and soft skills.
-Its also a good idea to prepare questions to ask your interviewers that express your interest in their organisation and projects.
+It's also a good idea to prepare questions to ask your interviewers that express your interest in their organisation and projects.